Xiao Hujia

 (Return)

-12. Lyrics from 1491 and 1585
+12. Lyrics from >1505 and 1585

-The complete lyrics are here.
+The complete Zheyin lyrics are above (also here).
 At that time adding lyrics did not necessarily mean the melody was intended for singing.
 As described here, lyrics were paired to the music by a formula that was intended basically to assign one character to each right hand stroke and to certain left hand plucks (slides usually do not have characters paired).
 This method meant that characters could at times have been paired by someone who was simply looking at the tablature and may never have heard the music.
 Leaving aside the issue of singability, such pairing is relatively straightforward with simple right hand tablature, but old tablature sometimes uses multi-stroke right hand indications and unspecified repeat indications that defy this system.
 Thus the lyrics added to the prelude begin with two phrases of 6 then 4 characters, but the tablature it accompanies begins with a phrase having 9 right hand strokes repeated then a phrase of four right hand strokes.
 The complete lyrics of this prelude are as follows:

 "前敍: